milkon/research-assistant-test/README.rst

 4. Share the folder with me, using either my personal or work email address

 .. tip::
-   This file is itself written in ReStructuredText format and contains almost everything you need to know in order to complete the task.
-Though further research is welcome.
+   This file is itself written in ReStructuredText format (click 'raw' to see the source) and contains almost everything you need to know in order to complete the task.
+Although further research is welcome.

 .. tip::
    You may try to find an online ReStructuredText editor to help you with